mglprdcntzn/powerflow/readme.txt

 	%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 	Main:
 		1.- Loops over the defined number of nodes:
-			a) Loops over the number of circuits (5 in the paper):
+			a) Loops over the number of circuits (5 for each number of nodes):
 				i) creates a circuit with loads and impedances. ii) Normalizes circuit parameters.
 				iii) Generates vectors to save simulated data